Stephen Dwoskin: Career

 Dwoskin became a key figure in British avant-garde film.
 He was a co-founder of the London Film-Makers' Co-op in 1966, along with his friend the critic Raymond Durgnat and others.
 In the late 1960s, after making his name at the 1967 Knokke experimental film festival, his films became staples of the underground scene, and were shown at festivals and by the New Cinema Club as well as the LFMC.

 In the 1970s he began making longer films, starting with Times For (1970), whose cast included the American performance artist and filmmaker Carolee Schneemann.
 Times For also inaugurated the series of films he made with soundtracks by Gavin Bryars.
 His second feature, Dyn Amo (1972), shot in a Soho strip club, with a cast including Jenny Runacre, was praised in the nascent second-wave feminist press and shown at the Electric Cinema Club.

 At about this time Dwoskin became associated with The Other Cinema, a distribution collective that handled films from British independents, Third World filmmakers, and European films too way out for the art-house circuit.
 In 1977 he collaborated on a BBC documentary about its impending demise.
 A number of his films from the early 1970s onwards, including Behindert (1974), the first to deal explicitly with his life as a disabled man, were made for the German broadcaster ZDF.

 Around 1980 Dwoskin was a co-founder of the film collective Spectre, intended to produce films for Channel 4, that included Vera Neubauer, Simon Hartog, Anna Ambrose, Michael Whyte, John Ellis, Phil Mulloy, Thaddeus O'Sullivan and Keith Griffiths.
 In 1984 Anna Ambrose made a documentary about Dwoskin for Channel 4, featuring Mulvey, Durgnat, and others, that was shown as part of a season of his films.

-During the 1980s Dwoskin turned to making personal documentaries: Shadows from Light (1983), about the photographer Bill Brandt, and Ballet Black (1986), about the pioneering Black British dance troupe the Ballets Nègres.
+During the 1980s Dwoskin turned to making personal documentaries: Shadows from Light (1983), about the photographer Bill Brandt, and Ballet Black (1986), about the pioneering Black British dance troupe Les Ballets Nègres.
 Face of our Fear, a film that addresses attitudes about disability, was commissioned by Channel Four, UK, and broadcast in 1992.

 In 1994 Dwoskin made the autobiographical film Trying to Kiss the Moon, using home movies his father had shot before he contracted polio.
 His next commissioned film, Pain Is (1997), made for Arte/ZDF, was his last; Dwoskin, an avowed avant-gardist, was never an easy fit for television, and the medium was becoming increasingly format-led.